 Founded in Houston in 1917, this Lone Star State institution rode the wildcatter era to build its name on (what else?) oil and gas matters.
 Vinson & Elkins hasn’t looked back since, establishing itself at the forefront of the global energy industry while growing its expertise in an array of other practice areas, such as technology, banking/finance, M&A/private equity, real estate, media, complex litigation, and tax.

 A North Carolina native who adopted the city of Houston as his own, attorney William Vinson teamed up with local judge James Elkins in 1917.
 While representing its share of oil titans, Vinson & Elkins hedged its efforts by advising scores of smaller, independent oil prospectors—risky relationships with the potential to reap enormous paydays.
-V&E went from Houston straight London in 1971 and, at the official end of the Cold War, Moscow.
-V&E even went the Asia Pacific before the bulk of BigLaw did (although the firm didn’t open an office in New York until 1998).
+V&E went from Houston straight to London in 1971 and went to the Asia Pacific before the bulk of BigLaw did (although the firm didn’t open an office in New York until 1998).

-V&E’s low leverage, smartly managed finances, and willingness to diversify its practice portfolio (which now includes specialties in areas including banking/finance; technology; transportation; biotech; and complements to its oil and gas, environmental, regulatory, and clean energy practices) should prove helpful no matter which way the economic winds blow.
+V&E’s low leverage, smartly managed finances, and willingness to diversify its practice portfolio—which now includes specialties in areas including banking/finance, technology, transportation, intellectual property, digital media, and other complements to its corporate, environmental, regulatory, and renewables practices—should prove helpful no matter which way the economic winds blow.

 V&E is a go-to firm for Big Oil.
 In fact, the firm ranks No. 1 in Vault’s Energy, Oil, & Gas ranking, where it has been a mainstay in the top 3 for over a decade.
 With the industry’s major players consistently reporting multi-billion-dollar quarterly profits, V&E seems well positioned for the future.

-Aside from its energy work, the firm has a bustling corporate practice, with particular strengths in M&A, project finance, securities, and venture capital and emerging companies.
+Aside from its energy work, the firm has a bustling corporate practice, with particular strengths in M&A, project finance, real estate, securities, and venture capital and emerging companies.

-V&E isn’t just a big player in the energy world—they’ve also got one heck of a blogosphere.
-Their blogs cover climate change, labor and employment, environmental law, the False Claims Act, and high-tech litigation, as well as coverage of V&E’s pro bono work.
-V&E’s pro bono blog, GiVE Back, should be pretty full by now—the firm performs an average of 30,000 hours of pro bono work every year.
+V&E isn’t just a big player in the financial, industrial, and digital worlds—it also has a strong commitment to pro bono—V&E lawyers perform an average of 30,000 hours of pro bono work every year.
 V&E is most known for the legal aid it provides veterans, nonprofits, low-income individuals, asylum seekers, and those seeking medical guardianship.
 You can read about V&E’s pro bono highlights as well as other stories on V&E’s values and ventures on its companion V&E+ site.

 News & Awards

-- Vinson & Elkins lawyers helped to secure a landmark U.S. Supreme Court ruling requiring more racially diverse representation on grand juries in Texas.
-(Smith v.
-State of Texas, 1940)
+- As early as 1940, Vinson & Elkins lawyers helped to secure a landmark U.S. Supreme Court ruling requiring more racially diverse representation on grand juries in Texas.

 1001 Fannin Street